scuzzydude/asimov/asimov.md

 Hakeem continued to inspect the drawings.
 He was amazed.
 He had always thought Africa was the cradle of civilization, but given what he knew from Texas History, it wasn't surprising.
 Baseball, football, soccer and fishing, and one of the drawings had symbolic representation of hands, an ancient form of mathematics.
 He always knew there was something special about basketball, he was magnetically drawn to it the first time he dunked the ball, despite having loved soccer growing up.

 "Michael," Hakeem said.
 "I think James Naismith stole this from Texas.
 This is a treasure of Texas History.
-It's the first duty of a Texan to preserve and protect Texas history.
+It's the first duty of a Texan to preserve and protect Texas History.
 I'm going take it back with me."

 Hakeem took the notebook and carefully hid it in his jacket pocket.